News from our work

 10 solar technicians complete training in Uganda

-On August 26, ten more solar technicians received their nationally recognized certificate of completion.
+On 26 August, ten more solar technicians received their state-approved certificate of completion.
 You have successfully completed a five-week advanced training course at Sendea Academy.
 A total of 130 graduates have now completed this manufacturer-independent solar training program.

 July 2022